nnym/reflect/README.md

 reflect is a Java reflection library that tries to overcome the restrictions on reflection and make it concise while achieving higher performance by utilizing `Unsafe`.

-Although reflect does not trigger the illegal access logger and provides facilities in order to avoid that, said logger can be disabled nonetheless.
-The security manager can be disabled too.
+Although reflect can disable the security manager, doing so is discouraged because [the security manager is deprecated for removal](https://openjdk.java.net/jeps/411).

 It reduces the usual verbosity of reflection by providing concise methods for most reflective operations (and more).
 **None of these methods declares thrown exceptions.**

-Currently, it should be compatible with Java versions 8 and above.
+Supported Java versions are 16 and above.
-However, since I made it primarily for use in Minecraft, due to maintenance burden and bloat, I intend to drop support for Java 8 soon for the JRE used for the latest versions in the official launcher has been updated.

 I try to keep this library mostly stable, although occasionally (with prior notice) I may break things.